ray-x/nvim/README.md

 - nvim-lsp with [navigator.lua](https://github.com/ray-x/navigator.lua)

   I turn off vim-go auto-complete/LSP and turn to nvim-lsp.
-It adds around 200ms bootup time and some of the extensions might crash when I using coc (but it hard to check which becuase ~4 node.js services coc forked) Some useful script from TJ, and [glepnir](https://github.com/glepnir)
+It adds around 200ms time and some of the extensions might crash when I using (but it hard to check which because ~4 node.js services coc forked) Some useful script from TJ, and [glepnir](https://github.com/glepnir)

   nvim-tree: file-explorer (lightweight and fast)